 The Unreal Editor allows you to create new content for the game and helps build your mod.
 It also heavily relies on the C++ project, so make sure you don’t change stuff in there unless you know what you’re doing.

-C:\Program Files\Unreal Engine - CSS\Engine\Binaries\Win64\UE4Editor.exe
+C:\Program Files\Unreal Engine - CSS\Engine\Binaries\Win64\UnrealEditor.exe

-FactoryGame.uproject in your mod folder.
+FactoryGame.uproject in your starter project folder.

 "missing or built with a missing engine version"; press

-This will take some time, and will drastically increase the size of your mod folder - go find some more lizard doggos to pet.
+This will take some time, and will drastically increase the size of your project folder

 If this step fails, you should go back to compile the editor from Visual Studio to find out why it’s erroring and return here when finished with that step.
 Consider seeking help on the Discord if you are stuck here.

-Once you load into the editor, you might see a popup that says 'New plugins are available.'
+Once you load into the Editor, you might see a popup that says 'New plugins are available.'
 You can safely dismiss this popup.

 Now is a good time to familiarize yourself with the Unreal Engine editor through various other tutorials.
 We suggest you take the 'Welcome to the Unreal Editor' guided tutorial that the editor should be telling you about if you haven’t taken or dismissed it yet.

 Alpakit is a tool made by the modding community to make building and testing your mod more convenient.
-Click on the Alpakit button in the Tool-Bar of the Unreal viewport.
-It looks like an alpaca peeking out of a cardboard box.
+It’s one of the editor plugins that comes pre-installed with the starter project.

-Click on the 3 dots near
+then click on the 3 dots near

 Satisfactory Game Path